 If you have the commented code above, make sure the line listed is not commented out and you removed the port:

 Finally, assign the IP to the domain.
 Open the hosts file (C:\Windows\System32\drivers\etc) and add two lines at the end:

 127.0.0.1 strony1.pl 127.0.0.1 strony2.pl

-Ready. 🙂 Restart the browser.
+Now your xampp virtual host is ready. 🙂 Restart the browser.
 After placing the files in the appropriate directories and enabling Xampp, you will be able to conveniently operate on several locally placed pages simultaneously.